 James Byron Dean (February 8, 1931 – September 30, 1955) was an American actor.
 He is remembered as a cultural icon of teenage disillusionment and social estrangement.

-A mystery sweatshirt is a sweatshirt dedicated to an iconic person by 3 embroidered clues.
+A mystery sweatshirt is a sweatshirt dedicated to an iconic person with 3 embroidered clues.

-The sweatshirt comes either in black with white embroideries or grey with black embroideries.
+The sweatshirt comes either in black with white embroidery or grey with black embroidery.

 There is a catalogue of almost 200 people available for order, with icons of art, music, literature, fashion, cinema and crime.

 We have been making these sweatshirts for almost 5 years and they have been our best selling products.
 People love them as they are a clever and well designed way to pay homage to all these inspiring legends.
 All the clues are carefully researched, these sweatshirts make a really special and thoughtful present.